-- 3.6.1 Within sixty (60) days of execution of the Collective Agreement the College shall provide a copy of the Agreement to each member of the bargaining unit. - 3.6.2 The College shall provide a copy of the current Collective Agreement to each prospective employee at such time as the prospective employee is requested to sign the "Assignment of Wages" mentioned in 3.2.
+3.6.1 Within sixty (60) days of execution of the Collective Agreement the University shall make an electronic copy of the Agreement available to each member of the bargaining unit.

-3.6.3 The College, at its cost, will provide print copies of the Collective Agreement for Coordinators, Stewards and Union Executive Members, plus 50 additional copies.
-If the Union requests additional copies it will pay \$5.00 per copy thereafter.
-An electronic copy of the Collective Agreement will be provided on the College web site.
+- 3.6.2 The University shall provide an electronic copy of the current Collective Agreement to each prospective employee at such time as the prospective employee is requested to sign the "Assignment of Wages" mentioned in 3.2. - 3.6.3 The University, at its cost, will provide sixty (60) print copies of the Collective Agreement to the Union.
+An electronic copy of the Collective Agreement will be provided on the University web site.